Multi-Fidelity Reinforcement Learning with Gaussian Processes: Results

 Specifically, we plot the value of the initial state, $V(s_0)$, as a function of the number of samples in Gazebo, \ie, $\Sigma_2$.
 We observe that GP-VI-MFRL uses fewer samples in Gazebo to converge to the optimal value than the other methods.

-As expected, RMax-MFRL takes the second fewer samples followed by GP-VI and RMax.
+GP-VI-MFRL performs a GP update at each time step.
+GP update grows cubically with number of training samples which will make GP-VI-MFRL computationally infeasible beyond a certain number of training samples.
+However this issue can be addressed by using appropriate active learning strategies which select a subset of samples to retain thereby keeping the size of the dataset constant.
+The total computational time for GP-VI-MFRL to perform GP updates on collected samples accounts for approximately 10 minutes.